ACL Tear - Anterior Cruciate Ligament Tear in the Knee

-Attorney Goyen has been handling personal injury litigation since 1997 and is a licensed personal injury attorney in Dallas.
-We represent clients who need the services of a Dallas car accident attorney.
+Attorney Goyen has been handling personal injury litigation since 1997 and is a licensed personal injury attorney.
+We represent clients who need the services of an auto accident attorney.
 Thousands of personal injury lawsuits have been settled by our firm, and our clients have received millions of dollars in payments.
 For our clients, we have aggressive, experienced, and powerful representation.
 You can depend on us to obtain the compensation you are entitled to in your case.
 You don’t have to pay anything until we win!

 What is an ACL tear?
 An ACL tear is a severe knee injury.
 It’s one of the knee’s four big ligaments.
 It runs diagonally down the middle of the knee, preventing the upper and lower legs from colliding (keeping the lower leg from sliding out from the femur).
 It also gives the knee rotational stability.